jhucsf/fall2019/hw/hw3.md

 # Submitting

 Prepare a zipfile with your files and upload it to Gradescope as **HW3**.
+Make sure your files are in the top level of the zipfile, i.e., they should not be in a subdirectory.

 If you did not do Problem 4 (the extra credit problem), then you should use the command